cursorless-dev/cursorless/docs/contributing/language-scope-support.md

 - comment.line
 - map

-#### Unsupported facets
+### json - Unsupported facets

-These facets are not supported yet a needs a developer to implement them
+These facets are not supported yet a needs a developer to implement them\
+_Note that in many instances we actually do support this scope, but we have not yet updated `languageScopeSupport` to reflect this fact_

 - anonymousFunction
 - argument.actual